evansims/uximage/README.md

 ## Why uxImage?

-I think it's pretty swell and has a few tricks that other libraries don't.
+I think it's pretty swell and does a few really useful tricks that other libraries don't.

 ## Requirements